Stay with a local family on Amantani Island and learn about their culture

 - Reed boat ride in Uros Islands “Kuntiki” (costs an extra S/.10 soles) – this is strictly optional

 - Night-time temperatures on the island can drop as low as -10˚c (bring warm clothes!)

 - Bring own water (even small bottles can be expensive)

 - Torch (useful when hiking downhill after watching the sunset, as there are no lights)

 CHANGES: It is FREE to change tour date before 6:00 pm (Lima time) the day before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) the day before the tour begins a 10% administration fee will apply.
+NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) the day before the tour begins or earlier a 10% administration fee will apply (+ the card fee).
 After this time there is a 100% no show or cancellation fee.